 Of prime importance is to remember we are part of a UNITY movement.
 This is because we see unity as a command of Christ that also has far reaching implications for our witness to the world (see Jhn.17:11,21,23, 1 Cor.1:10, 2 Cor.13:11, Eph.4:3,13, Phil.2:2, 1Pet.3:8).
 We believe it is imperative that we are tolerant of others that do not see things just as we do.
 Without this, we can never have unity.
 Does this mean “anything goes?”
 Absolutely not!

 How we approach Scripture is important in being united in diversity.
 We have to be humble, lifelong learners that accept we don’t have everything figured out.
 We must love each other more than we love being right.
 First, we must accept that Scripture is reliable and accurate, at least in the original manuscripts, and that it reflects God’s communication to his people.
 We must truly recognize Scripture as our ONLY rule of faith and practice, particularly the New Testament which reflects life under the new covenant with God.
 This means other potential sources of division such as creeds, human authorities, opinions, or traditions, are not our guide.
 Nor does it matter what a majority of people may believe, as if that determines truth.
-We should be able to use Scripture language to explain and describe our beliefs rather than resort to extra-biblical language which God did not consider necessary in telling us what he wanted us to know.
+We should be able to use Scripture language to explain and describe our beliefs rather than resort to extra-biblical language which God did not consider necessary to use to tell us what he wanted us to know.
 We also must let Scripture interpret Scripture and clear passages aid us in understanding unclear passages.
 Maintaining love despite differences of belief is our highest goal and desire.